goodhood-eu/contentful-sync/README.md

 npm install contentful-synchronize
 ```

 This module targets Node.js 8 or later.
-If you want support for older browsers use [Babel compiler](https://babeljs.io/).
+If you want support for older versions use [Babel compiler](https://babeljs.io/).

 ## Usage